Table of Contents

 Jessica Pan

 Jessica was a Undergraduate Researcher in our group between 06/2019 and 09/2020.
 Jessica has joined our lab as a high-school student and made significant contributions to the completely brand-new anvi'o help system.
-The last time we checked (which was in 2022), Jessica was an undergraduate student at the Massachusetts Institute of Technology.
+The last time we checked (which was in 2024), Jessica was a Computer Science Master's Student at the Massachusetts Institute of Technology.

 Abigail Schmid bio photo